ttdm/Symphonium/README.md

 A tool to help when learning to play the piano.

 To download the latest versions on all platforms, see [this post](https://github.com/ttdm/Symphonium/issues/11).
-You can also find around 40 MIDI files to download on the website.
+You can also find around 40 MIDI files to download on the [website](https://symphonium.net/).

 The following ReadMe is focused on technical users that would want to build the project from its sources.
-Non technical users will probably get more informations from reading [website](https://symphonium.net/).
+Non technical users will probably get more informations from reading the [website](https://symphonium.net/).

 1. How to compile